 Though there was an amateurly-illustrated edition of Un été published in Brussels in 1875 and one in Paris in 1905 recycling the same plates, Brouet was the first of several professional engravers commissioned to illustrate Un été, and clearly enjoyed the challenge.
 Although anatomy, especially of the naked body, was never his strongest suit, he nevertheless conveys the heat and passion of explored intimacy with his trademark simplicity and vigour.
 The book itself contained eight plates together with two chapter openers and an endpiece; as an added incentive to purchasers two slightly more risqué ‘planches refusées’ (supposedly ‘refused’ but always intended to be included) were included in a pocket at the end of the book.
 Later illustrators of Droz’s epistolatory novel include Frans de Geetere, Jean-Adrien Mercier and Gaston Barret.

-Unfortunately there has never been an English translation of Un été à la campagne, but an online French text can be found here.
+In 1901 a private press English translation of Un été à la campagne was published in Paris, which you can read here, and an online French text can be found here.
 To get you started, here is the author’s introduction to the book:

 The letters we present here, a correspondence between two young girls, were never (as I am assured you understand) intended for publication.
 How and under what circumstances they fell into our hands will be of little interest to the reader; the main thing is that you enjoy them.